dhanu-r/Genymotion/README.md

 # Genymotion
 i here by published a guide to create and run virtual devices in Genymotion with reference in YoutubeLinks,Webpages and Blogs,etc
 # Note
-prefered device
+prefered device in Emulator
 Google Nexus 4.4
-# purpose
+# Purpose
-Pentesting Android Applications
+Pentesting Android-Applications